 Header Description Status Indicates the severity level of the error (if any) encountered by the component.
+Red - encountered a high level severity error.
+Orange - encountered a medium level severity error.
+Yellow - encountered a low level severity error.
+Yellow - encountered a low level severity error.
+Green - no error was encountered.
 Node Name of the node.
 Server Name of the server on which the FocalPoint or Agent is running.
 Agent Name of the FocalPoint or Agent.
 Description A short description of the current status for the selected FocalPoint or Agent.
 Criticality Displays the related instance(s) criticality setting.